pacifics/PassDao/README.md

 # About Security

-- By allowing fundings (public or private) for each step of the project and by limiting the presale and funding amounts, we limit the amount of money "at risk" and avoid useless blocked ethers in the Dao.
+- By allowing fundings (public or private) for each step of the project and by limiting the funding amounts, we limit the amount of money "at risk" and avoid useless blocked ethers in the Dao.

 - Only the Dao shareholders can decide by vote to allow the transfer of shares.